-This constraint appears to shed light on a number of cross-linguistic generalizations regarding pronoun inventories.
-For example, dual never occurs unless the language also has singular and plural numbers, because dual requires the activation of both Minimal and Group nodes , and separately these nodes are used to express singular and plural, respectively.
-Similarly, inclusive pronouns only occur in addition to 1st person (exclusive) and 2nd person pronouns, because the inclusive person requires the activation of both Speaker and Addressee nodes, and separately these nodes are used to express 1st and 2nd person pronouns, respectively.
-These implicational relationships are illustrated in 31.
+This constraint appears to shed light on a number of crosslinguistic generalizations about pronoun inventories.
+For example, dual never occurs unless the language also has singular and plural numbers, because dual requires the activation of both Minimal and Group nodes, and separately these nodes are used to express singular and plural, respectively.
+Similarly, inclusive pronouns occur only in addition to 1st person (exclusive) and 2nd person pronouns, because the inclusive person requires the activation of both Speaker and Addressee nodes, and separately these nodes are used to express 1st and 2nd person pronouns, respectively.
+These implicational relationships are illustrated in 32.

 Extending this generalization would also allow us to account for the observation that only a minority of languages have any gender distinctions in 1st or 2nd person pronouns, and when they do, the 1st and 2nd person pronouns never have any gender distinctions that are not also found in 3rd person pronouns.
-This is due to the fact that a gendered 1st or 2nd person pronoun involves elaboration of both major organizing nodes but a gendered 3rd person pronoun only involves elaboration of the Individuation node.35
+This is due to the fact that a gendered 1st or 2nd person pronoun involves elaboration of both major organizing nodes but a gendered 3rd person pronoun involves only elaboration of the Individuation node.